opencv/opencv/doc/js_tutorials/js_imgproc/js_gradients/js_gradients.markdown

 @param src         input image.
 @param dst         output image of the same size and the same number of channels as src.
 @param ddepth      output image depth.
 @param ksize       aperture size used to compute the second-derivative filters.
-See getDerivKernels for details.
-The size must be positive and odd.
 @param scale       optional scale factor for the computed Laplacian values.
 @param delta       optional delta value that is added to the results prior to storing them in dst.
 @param borderType  pixel extrapolation method(see cv.BorderTypes).